 Shaft Options – 4

-I wanted to give this club a one due to only one shaft being available.
+I wanted to give this club one because only one shaft was available.
 But that’s not entirely true because you could special order more.
-Plus, I do appreciate how the company was able to use the additional weight from not having adjustable hosel and placing it in to improve shot performance.
+Plus, I appreciate how the company used the additional weight from not having an adjustable hosel and placing it in to improve shot performance.

 Price – 10